 All it takes is good marketing.
 But before you click away due to anxiety, marketing your kennel website doesn’t have to be scary!
 Even with a baseline understanding of how search engines work, you’ll be able to make small changes that win their favor and knock your competitors off Page 1.

-Before you drop hundreds of dollars every month on a company that promises to optimize your site, check out our tips for how you can use organic marketing and SEO to help bring new kennel clients your way.
+Before you drop hundreds of dollars every month on a company that promises to optimize your site, check out our website tips for how you can use organic marketing and SEO to help bring new kennel clients to your business.

 What is SEO?